virio-andreyana/data-science-for-esm/_sources/13_build_YO_content.md

 > **Note:** The first step is forking the repository, having the below in mind.

 Before forking this repository please have the following in mind.
-In the `Create a new fork` pop-up menu, shown in the figure below, *deselect* the default **Copy the `main` branch only** option.
+In the ==Create a new fork== pop-up menu, shown in the figure below, **deselect** the default **Copy the `main` branch only** option.
 By doing so, you will reduce further branch creation, necessary for this to work.

 :::{note}
 <center>